-Self-flush check valves can be replaced without removing the pump head or selfflush assembly, and do not require any tools for Stainless Steel or PEEK pumps.
-Hastelloy Self-Flush check valves should be torqued to 15 inch-lbs.
+Self-flush check valves can be replaced without removing the pump head of selfflush assembly, and do not require any tools.
 When installing new check valves, notice the outlet has a transparent washer, and the Inlet has a cross ball retainer.
 Also, the words INLET and OUTLET should be visible on the top of the self-flush check valves.